 Although you will have to spend a bit more money, Chelsea Piers just might be worth the extra cash.
 This place has just about everything you're looking for, including a wide range of sports, and all levels of instruction from beginner to advanced.
 The field house has basketball, gymnastics, soccer and rock climbing, or check out golf lessons and ice hockey.
 If Chelsea is a bit too far from Columbia for you, the 92nd Street YMCA (on the East side) also has classes in basketball, racquetball and volleyball.

-If hitting the roads is more your thing (and you have a bike or are thinking of getting one) you can take advantage of the New York Cycle Club's beginner's bike riding classes.
-If you prefer running over cycling, check out the classes the New York Road Runners have to offer.
+If hitting the roads is more your thing (and you have a bike or are thinking of getting one) you can take advantage of the organized bike rides from the New York Cycle Club that are inclusive of all types of riders.
+If you prefer running over cycling, check out the classes offered through New York Road Runners.
 You can also check out Zog Sports and MeetUp.com for groups, often organized by neighborhood, that meet up to play a range of informal and formal team sports, from soccer to softball to ultimate Frisbee.
 Again, some groups have fees, so check out the details.